 Remember those summer maintenance projects you told the spouse that you would get completed when Fall arrives?
 Well, Fall is here now.
 You can’t put off the work any longer as you won’t be able to do the tasks when the cooler Central Oregon weather moves in over the region.
 Here are some tips about the maintenance and improvement you can do to your home so it withstands the winter weather this year.

 Perhaps the number one spot on your to-do list is the furnace.
 Get it inspected and cleaned by a professional.
-You should also have the vents vacuumed, seal up leaks in the duct work, and change the air filters.
+You should also have the vents vacuumed, seal the leaks in the duct work, and change the air filters.

 Leaks are one of the worst things that can happen to your roof in the wintertime.
 Have the roof inspected and fixed so you have a safe and dry environment inside your home.
 It is also a good time to clean out the gutters and have the chimney cleaned out if you own a fireplace.